The Most Important Idea in Hotel Digital Marketing

 Your website is also a very powerful vehicle for crafting a marketing story.
 You have text, images, video, design, eCommerce—plus it’s interactive.

 Images and video should be focused on capturing the experience of what it’s like to stay at your property and experience the surrounding area.
-Text should focus not on the features and benefits of the property, but on what it’s like to experience them.
+The text should focus not on the features and benefits of the property, but on what it’s like to experience them.
 And the navigation and structure of your website should allow guests to easily plan and envision their trip with you.

 Find the Right Audience